kamleshchandnani/react-chunkable/README.md

 Check out the [example applications](https://github.com/kamleshchandnani/react-chunkable/tree/master/examples) to see how simple this is.

 ## SSR?
-Well really do you need it?
+Well, really do you need it?
 [Check this](https://github.com/ReactTraining/react-router/blob/master/packages/react-router-dom/docs/guides/code-splitting.md)

 ## Support
 Please [open an issue](https://github.com/kamleshchandnani/react-chunkable/issues/new) for support.